Oral health · Dogs and cats

 Stage 2

-More pronounced bad breath, more discolored teeth with tartar buildup, and redness of the gums.
+More pronounced bad breath, discolored teeth with tartar, redness of the gums.

 Stage 3

-Very bad breath, significant tartar buildup especially on molars, very red gums.
-The animal may chew on one side only.
+Very bad breath, heavy tartar especially on the molars, very red gums.
+The pet may chew on one side only.

 Stage 4

-Severe halitosis and obvious signs of pain: reluctance to have their head touched or dropping kibble while chewing.
+Severe halitosis and obvious signs of pain: reluctance to have the head touched or dropping kibble while chewing.

-Gum disease is five times more common in pets than in humans, due to the chemical composition of their saliva.
-Their more alkaline mouths accelerate plaque formation.
+Gum disease is five times more common in pets than in humans, because of the composition of their saliva: a more alkaline mouth accelerates plaque formation.

 Your pet cannot tell you they are in pain.
-Look out for these warning signs:
+These warning signs can.

 Inflammation or redness of the gums